kdgregory/log4j-aws-appenders/examples/logback-webapp/README.md

 ## Preparation

-You will need to create the Kinesis and SNS destinations; CloudWatch is created automatically.
+Start by editing `src/main/resources/logback.xml`, to enable your desired appenders.
+This is a two-step process: first you have to uncomment the `<appender>` elements themselves, then you have to uncomment the references to those appenders in the "com.kdgregory" `<logger>` element.

+If you enable Kinesis or SNS, you will also need to create the destinations; for CloudWatch Logs the destination is auto-created.
 You can create them using the CloudFormation templates [here](../cloudformation), manually, or by enabling the auto-create feature on the appenders.

 > *BEWARE!* You will be charged for all AWS services used by this example.
 I have tried to keep the costs minimal, and some services (such as CloudWatch) may be covered under a free tier.